 3. We are entertaining new partners to our business model as we grow.
 I am looking for one or two other model railroad enthusiasts to partner with me to expand, help, move and ultimately to enjoy the business with me.
 This is my 16th year in the business and I am ready to “Share the Joy of Model Railroading” with anyone who is willing.
 Believe it or not, I am not looking for a financial stake at this time but only a lessening of my ever-expanding time demands that have drained my soul to the point of not enjoying my customer interactions.
 Several familiar faces are already helping out in this time including my good friends John Janosko and Chris Numa recently.
 Dave Mellor, Bill Bernecki, and Royce Lacey have been very helpful in the past and continue to offer their assistance, of which I always appreciate, even when I don’t mention it, when they can.
 All three of these are either out of town or soon to be and cannot help on a regular basis.
 Felix Martinez and Grif Bond continue to help when they are not otherwise working.

-4. Unfortunately, and I kinda knew this was coming, we are going to have to discontinue the Friday get-together or open house, at least until they find a suitable vaccine and/or cure which could be as much as a couple of years if the predictions hold out.
+4. Unfortunately, and I kinda knew this was coming, we are going to have to discontinue the Friday get-together or open house, at least until vaccines are prevalent which could be as much as a couple of years if the predictions hold out.
 My wife and I have had to give up a few other regular social interactions that may never be resumed, ever.